Who knew substituting corn syrup (a glucose-rich sweetener made from cornstarch) could be this easy?

 5 - Molasses

-When we think molasses, rich and robust comes to mind.
+When we think molasses (a byproduct of sugarcane refining), rich and strong comes to mind.
 It has a strong, slightly bitter flavor.

 A bit less sweet, we love its deep, dark notes.
 Use it as a 1:1 substitute for corn syrup.